gvwilson/sdxjs/es/file-backup/index.md

 ### Mock hashes {: .exercise}

-1. Modify the Respaldo programa so that it uses un function llamado `ourHash` to hash archivos.
+1. Modify the Respaldo programa so that it uses un función llamado `ourHash` to hash archivos.

 2. Create un replacement that returns some predictable valor, such como the first few caracteres de the datos.

-3. Rewrite the tests to use this function.
+3. Rewrite the tests to use this función.

-How did you modify the principal programa so that the tests could control which hashing function is used?
+Cómo did you modify the principal programa so that the tests could control which hashing función is used?

 ### Comparing manifests {: .exercise}

 Write un programa `compare-manifests.js` that reads dos manifest archivos y reports:

--   Which archivos have the same names but different hashes (i.e., their contents have changed).
+-   Which archivos have the same names but diferente hashes (i.e., their contenido have changed).

--   Which archivos have the same hashes but different names (i.e., they have been renamed).
+-   Which archivos have the same hashes but diferente names (i.e., they have been renamed).

 -   Which archivos are en the first hash but neither their names nor their hashes are en the second